 It all begins in Linz, as the saying goes.
 And it's true: the provincial capital is the ideal starting point for a tour of Upper Austria.
 It’s best to begin early in the morning, before six o’clock.
 This is when the first historic mountain tram goes up the Pöstlingberg.
 The early start is worth it, for when you reach the top you are treated to spectacular views of the city, still shaking off its sleep.

 The provincial capital has undergone a fundamental image change in recent years, due in large part to the city’s many new architectural projects.
 Only a few years ago, Linz was a place where fusing steel was the primary occupation.
 Nowadays, art, science and technology are fused together to create a fabulous new integrated composition.
-Contemporary buildings including the Lentos Museum of Modern Art, the Ars Electronica Centre for Art, Technology and Society, the Brucknerhaus and of course the new music theater opening in April 2013 lend the entire region a pulsating quality – without forgetting their cultural roots in the process.
+Contemporary buildings including the Lentos Museum of Modern Art, the Ars Electronica Centre for Art, Technology and Society, the Brucknerhaus and of course the new music theater which opened in April 2013 lend the entire region a pulsating quality – without forgetting their cultural roots in the process.

 The architectural counterpart to these modern establishments is Linz’s historic city centre, including the medieval cathedral known as the Mariendom and the romantic pedestrian zone with its numerous small shops.
 Tradition and modernity are united quite spectacularly in the colossal Linz Castle.
 On one side of this structure the ancient walls keep watch over the Danube, while the south wing, which was destroyed by fire in 1800, was replaced in 2009 by a modern glass-and-steel structure.